devigned/wasi-worker/README.md

 If you open your browser to the URI above, `http://localhost:8787`, you should see `Hello, world!`.

 ## Instructions for Publishing to CloudFlare
-To publish your work to CloudFlare, run the following:
+To publish your work to CloudFlare stop the server or open a new tab in your terminal, then run the following.
+If you had logged out of CloudFlare, you will be prompted to login again.
+Please proceed with (y) and follow instructions.

 ```shell
 $ make publish-cf
 ```